Vale S.A. research snapshot

 Resistance reference52-week high near $17.94The latest close was below this prior high.
 A move toward or through it needs price and volume confirmation.

-InvalidationA close below a refreshed support zone with weaker fundamentalsThis is a monitoring condition, not a personalized stop.
+InvalidationA close below the $14.50 to $14.85 support cluster with weaker fundamentalsThis is a monitoring condition, not a personalized stop.
 Refresh the chart and thesis inputs before taking risk.

 VALE AI trading strategy